BIJOU STANDARD POODLES

 So why do some North American Breeders do it?

-No knowledge of proper Poodle Structure.
+Or just general lack of knowledge of proper Poodle Structure.

 Some 'breeders' are just inexperienced breeders who are easily impressed